Serverless streaming architectures and algorithms for the enterprise

 Karthik Ramasamy is the cofounder of Streamlio, a company building next-generation real-time processing engines.
 Karthik has more than two decades of experience working in parallel databases, big data infrastructure, and networking.
 Previously, he was engineering manager and technical lead for real-time analytics at Twitter, where he was the cocreator of Heron; cofounded Locomatix, a company that specialized in real-time stream processing on Hadoop and Cassandra using SQL (acquired by Twitter); briefly worked on parallel query scheduling at Greenplum (acquired by EMC for more than $300M); and designed and delivered platforms, protocols, databases, and high-availability solutions for network routers at Juniper Networks.
 He is the author of several patents, publications, and one best-selling book, Network Routing: Algorithms, Protocols, and Architectures.
 Karthik holds a PhD in computer science from the University of Wisconsin-Madison with a focus on databases, where he worked extensively in parallel database systems, query processing, scale-out technologies, storage engines, and online analytical systems.
 Several of these research projects were spun out as a company later acquired by Teradata.

-Anurag Khandelwal is a PhD candidate at the RISELab, UC Berkeley, advised by Professor Ion Stoica, and will be joining Yale as an assistant professor in the spring of 2020.
+Anurag Khandelwal is an Assistant Professor at the Department of Computer Science at Yale University.
 His research interests span distributed systems, networking, and algorithms.
 In particular, his research focuses on addressing core challenges in distributed systems through novel algorithm and data structure design.
 During his PhD, Anurag built large-scale data-intensive systems such as Succinct and Confluo, that led to deployments in several production clusters.
-Anurag earned his bachelor’s degree in computer science from the Indian Institute of Technology Kharagpur in 2013.

 Comments on this page are now closed.